Eugene Aram: In popular culture

+In literature and theatre

+Thomas Hood's ballad The Dream of Eugene Aram (1829) is a narrative poem about Aram.
+It centres on Aram's activity as a schoolteacher, contrasting his scholarship with his hidden murderous urges.
+The poem was recited by generations of schoolchildren.

+The Edward Bulwer-Lytton novel Eugene Aram (1831) romanticised Aram's story, giving him a beautiful lover, portraying him as a man who became involved in the death of Clark as a victim of circumstance, rather than intentional murder.
+This novel was later adapted for the stage by W. G. Wills, enjoying a successful run with Henry Irving in the title role.

 In Frances Hodgson Burnett's memoir The One I Knew the Best of All, Burnett mentions Aram while describing her own guilty feeling after hiding a parkin (cake) in the cupboard as a child.
 She says, "[I] was an infant Eugene Aram, and the body of [my] victim was mouldering in the very house with [me]."

-Thomas Hood's ballad The Dream of Eugene Aram centres on Aram's activity as a schoolteacher, contrasting his scholarship with his hidden murderous urges.
-Bulwer-Lytton's novel Eugene Aram creates a Romantic figure torn between violence and visionary ideals, an image that is also portrayed in W. G. Wills's play Eugene Aram, in which Henry Irving took the principal role.

 There is a reference to the case in Mary Elizabeth Braddon's 1879 novel The Cloven Foot, when the character Celia claims that John Treverton's gloomy moods must mean he committed a murder in his early youth:

-"now positively, Laura, he is like Eugene Aram; and I feel convinced that somebody’s bones are bleaching in a cave ready to be put together like the pieces of a puzzle, and to appear against him at the predestined moment."
+"'Just like Eugene Aram,' she had said; 'now positively, Laura, he is like Eugene Aram; and I feel convinced that somebody's bones are bleaching in a cave ready to be put together like the pieces of a puzzle, and to appear against him at the predestined moment.
+Don't marry him, Laura, I'm sure there is some dreadful burden on his conscience.'"

 Aram is also referenced in George Orwell's 1935 poem "A Happy Vicar I Might Have Been":